For general information on the process and the Consular Report of Death Abroad, please check this website.

 What To Expect

-Under Austrian law, the cremated remains may not be released to a private person (except in the province of Salzburg), including the next of kin, but must either be buried locally or shipped to a cemetery, funeral home or a private person in the United States for disposition in accordance with local U.S. law.
+Under Austrian law, the cremated remains may not be released to a private person (except in the province of Salzburg), including the next of kin, but must either be buried locally or shipped to a cemetery, funeral home in the United States for disposition in accordance with local U.S. law.
 As mentioned before, the Embassy, Consular Section, can assist in returning the cremated remains to the U.S.

 The preparation of remains in Austria takes from three to five working days.
 The whole procedure, until the remains arrive in the United States, may take from 7 to 10 working days.